-There may be situations when you're responsible for the cost of repairs (maybe you got an especially great deal on the sales price and the seller won't negotiate on repairs).
-You may plan to handle the work after you've been in the house for a while.
+There might be situations when you're responsible for the cost of repairs (maybe you got an especially great deal on the sales price and the seller won't negotiate on repairs).
+You might plan to handle the work after you've been in the house for a while.
 Unfortunately, you won't always have the option of delaying the repairs.
-Your lender may require certain repairs to be done before the deal is finalized.
+Your lender can require certain repairs to be done before the deal is finalized.
 If you're paying for those repairs, discuss this with your mortgage broker—creative solutions are possible, such as taking out a larger mortgage to cover the repairs or reducing your down payment to free up the cash.

 If you're close to the deadline when you must remove an inspection contingency, and you want to arrange more specialized inspections, you'll need to ask the seller for additional time (in writing).
-The seller may say no, perhaps as an excuse to back out of the deal.
+The seller could say no, perhaps as an excuse to back out of the deal.
 Most sellers, however, are motivated to close the deal and will agree to a reasonable request.

-If you're buying a new home, be sure you negotiate a "final inspection" contingency, which allows you to bring in a professional to approve the completion of the house before closing.
+If you're buying a newly constructed home, be sure you negotiate a "final inspection" contingency, which allows you to bring in a professional to approve the completion of the house before closing.
 Be prepared for unpleasant surprises—legions of homebuyers have discovered unfinished construction or major defects just days before they were supposed to move in, such as:

 If you discover any defects in your new house, you have several options:

 Go ahead with the closing, but have the developer put aside money to make the repairs.
-Your next-best bet is to go ahead with the closing but insist on a written agreement that says the money needed to complete your house will be taken from the purchase price and put into a trust account that the developer can't touch until the work is done.
-To protect yourself, add new deadlines to this agreement and state that if the work isn't done by these deadlines, the money must be returned to you.
+Your next-best bet is to go ahead with the closing but insist on a written agreement saying the money needed to complete your house will be taken from the purchase price and put into a trust account that the developer can't touch until the work is done.
+To protect yourself, add new deadlines to this agreement and state that if the work isn't done by then, the money must be returned to you.
 You can then hire outside contractors to finish the job.
 Get an attorney's help drafting an addendum to your agreement.

 Make a list of the remaining tasks, assign each a completion date, and insist that the developer sign it before you agree to close.
-If you can't get your developer to delay the closing or set up a trust account to finance the repairs, this type of "punch list” may be your only option.
+If you can't get your developer to delay the closing or set up a trust account to finance the repairs, this type of "punch list" might be your only option.
 Unfortunately, you'll have to chase down the developer to get the work done.